 Annual incentives are a variable component of compensation.
 The variable bonus amount is paid based on a percentage of base salary.
 The annual incentive bonus is discretionary and in any given year an executive officer's annual incentive bonus may be higher or lower than the target bonus amount, depending upon relative performance and contribution towards meeting various objectives.
 In 2013, the Governance, Compensation and Nominating Committee recommended to the Board, and the Board approved target bonus levels as follows (as a percentage of base salary): Chief Executive Officer 60%, Chief Financial Officer and Chief Operating Officer 40%, and Vice Presidents 30%.
 Additionally, each executive officer is eligible to be awarded a further 25% of the target bonus at the discretion of the Board.
 It was concluded by the Governance, Compensation and Nominating Committee that these target levels were competitive within the marketplace through an examination of similar companies to the Corporation.
-These approved target bonus levels remained in place for 2015.
-Given the state of markets and the Corporation's financial condition, the Governance, Compensation and Nominating Committee did not recommend any annual incentive bonuses be awarded to the executives in 2016.
+Given the state of markets and the Corporation's financial condition, the Governance, Compensation and Nominating Committee has never approved the payment of any annual incentive bonuses since 2012.

-For 2017, the Corporation plans to maintain the existing incentive bonus plan, with the same bonus target levels.
-The categories of objectives for 2017 are: financial, strategic, technical, government and regulatory affairs, and health, safety and environmental.
+The Corporation plans to maintain the existing incentive bonus plan, with the same bonus target levels.
+The categories of objectives for 2018 are: financial, strategic, technical, government and regulatory affairs, and health, safety and environmental.
+The payment of bonuses is conditional on the Company's ability to pay the bonuses and still remain financially viable.